Kars1996/template/README.md

 ## 🆕 Latest Update

-**Configuration Overhaul & Enhanced Landing Page** - I've completely revamped the configuration system for better developer experience and created a stunning new landing page that showcases the template's capabilities.
+**Auth + Design Overhaul** - Improved the way that the API functions to keep it more standardized.
+Improved the landing page and the 404 page.
+A whole bunch of stuff has been improved!

 ---